-But aside from partying, there’s plenty to see and do, making it the ideal destination for any kind of weekend with the guys.
+But aside from partying, there’s plenty to see and do on a weekend in Amsterdam, making it the ideal destination for any kind of trip away with the guys.

 Some say Dublin is a quainter version of London.
 But we think the Irish capital is unlike any other city on earth.

 It would be a shame to avoid Guinness if you take your friends to Dublin.
-Start off with a connoisseur experience at The Guinness Storehouse.
+Start off with a beer tasting and brewery tour or, if whiskey is more your tipple, a Jameson Distillery tour with tastings.
 Then, put on some comfortable shoes and continue on a pub crawl in this old Viking town.
 You’ll soon find that there are more people than Bono who know how to hold a tune in this city.